heinzermch/heinzermch.github.io/_posts/2020-28-03-on-loss-functions-part-1.md

 In both cases when the prediction is wrong, the derivative of the function approximates one, the loss function will not shrink the gradient no matter how wrong the prediction is.

+<u>Question</u>: Do you see why adding a ReLu after the last layer is not great but does not have a large influence on classification performance?

 ### What happens if we use a different loss function?

 Suppose we use a different loss function such as quadratic loss: $$l(x) = x^2$$.
 Then our loss term becomes